AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 valid_lft forever preferred_lft forever

 Let's try pinging.
-It seems to be around 10ms from AWS Oregon region to Google Cloud Oregon region.
+It appears to be about 10ms from the AWS Oregon region to the Google Cloud Oregon region.

 $ ping -c 10 10.1.0.2